 It’s crucial to remember that if you give a lump-sum contribution, you cannot gift any additional money to this person over the next five years, for 529 plans or other purposes, without tax consequences.
 For lump-sum five-year gifts, it's necessary to complete IRS Form 709 and elect the five-year gift option.

 Because of the five-year tax option, donating a lump sum may be attractive for several reasons.
 Contributing a lump sum allows the account to accrue higher earnings.
 However, it’s important to be sure that you are happy with the investment portfolio that you choose under the 529 Savings Plan.
 When contributing high amounts, it may not be possible to change your investment portfolio once the contribution is made.

 Exceeding College Expenses

 Saving too much for college expenses using the 529 College Savings Plan can hurt you.
-Here’s an example.
-A parent in California saves the maximum $475,000 for future college costs.
-Their child attends an in-state school and uses $100,000 for undergraduate expenses, and $200,000 for graduate expenses, totaling $300,000.
-The remaining $175,000 may be subject to federal and state tax penalty, in addition to federal income tax on the account earnings if not used for college.
+Here’s an example: A parent in California saves the maximum $475,000 for future college costs.
+Their child attends an in-state school and uses $100,000 for undergraduate expenses and $200,000 for graduate expenses, totaling $300,000.
+The remaining $175,000 may be subject to federal and state tax penalties, in addition to federal income tax on the account earnings if not used for college.

-In the above case, changing the beneficiary is another option to withdrawing funds from the 529 plan and owing taxes.
+In the above case, changing the beneficiary is an alternative to withdrawing funds from the 529 plan and owing taxes.
 Eligible beneficiaries typically include close relatives.
 The account owner can change the beneficiary to another child in the family, or even a parent can change the beneficiary to himself to use for educational expenses.
-While saving for a 529 College Plan is a good idea, it’s wise to only save what you are sure that you will use.
+While saving for a 529 College Plan is a good idea, it’s wise to only save what you are sure you will use.

 Multiple 529 Savings Plan